streamlit/streamlit/docs/theme_options.md

 ```

 The `base` option allows you to specify a preset Streamlit theme that your
 custom theme inherits from.
-Valid values for `base` are `"light"` and `"dark"`.
+Any theme config options not defined in your theme

-Any theme config options not defined in your theme settings have their values
+settings have their values set to those of the base theme.
+Valid values for
-set to those of the base theme.
-For example, the following theme config defines
+`base` are `"light"` and `"dark"`.

-a custom theme nearly identical to the Streamlit Dark theme, but with a changed
+For example, the following theme config defines a custom theme nearly identical
-`primaryColor`.
+to the Streamlit Dark theme, but with a new `primaryColor`.

 ```toml
 [theme]